 Student Alumni Council (SAC)The Student Alumni Council (SAC) was established in 2010 to foster the “Spartan Spirit,” and present leadership opportunities to both alumni and students of the University of South Carolina Upstate.
 For more information, contact Stephen Frey at 864-503-5306.

 Forms for Student Organizations

-Assistant Director for Civic Engagement and Leadership
+Assistant Director for Multicultural Programs and Non-Traditional Student Services

 Assistant Director for Campus Programs